-CSC's Business Plan is a rolling three year plan which includes a set of strategic objectives, specific and measurable outcomes and key business initiatives.
+CSC's Business Plan includes a set of strategic objectives, specific and measurable outcomes and key business initiatives.
 Strategic objectives set specific focus areas over the strategic planning cycle for the defence, improvement or achievement of outcomes across identified areas of CSC's operating model.